Paying to pollute: new Low Emission Zones for 2020

 Glasgow introduced a LEZ in 2018, but it only applies to local service buses.
 In 2022 it'll apply to all vehicles entering the zone that don't meet emission standards.

-A LEZ will operate in Aberdeen from late 2020 and is likely to cover the city centre.
+Aberdeen's LEZ will cover the city centre.
 This is where the air quality is poorest.

 The boundary for Dundee’s proposed LEZ would be the city’s inner ring road.

 Each of these zones will ban cars that don’t meet emission standards.
 So Instead of a daily fee, vehicles that don’t meet emissions standards will face a fine.

 Residents in these areas will have a grace period to allow them to find a vehicle that meets emission standards.

 You can find full details of Scotland's Low Emissions Zones on the Low Emission Zones Scotland website.